Fowlart/startup_informer/readme.md

 **How to Use:**
 1. Make the script executable: `chmod +x tg_startup_informer.sh`
 2. Add the script to your system startup process.
-Refer to your system's documentation for specific instructions on how to do this (e.g., in my case, editing `/etc/profile`).
+Refer to your system's documentation for specific instructions on how to do this (e.g., in my case, editing `/etc/profile` to start the script on user login and set up environment variables).
-3. Add credentials to the Keyring(see `utils.py` for name creds in correct way)

 ### Note: